jlwatts/jlwatts.github.io2/_posts/2023-08-26-SquatsInAction.md

 ---
 layout: post
-title: "Squats at Paritsan Games"
+title: Squats at Paritsan Games
 published: true
-date: 2023-08-26 21:00:00
+date: 2023-08-26
-tags: [Games workshop, kill team, tournament, league of votann, squats ]
+tags: [Games workshop, kill team, tournament, league of votann, squats]
 categories: [kill team]
 ---

-Took Squats to my third tournament on Saturday.
+Took Squats to my third tournament on Saturday at Partisan games, Andover.
+Really friendly 20 person tournament, where me and the boy had loads of fun playing in the "Last days of the Gallowdark" event.

+Matches:

-Chaos Cultists lost by 5 points on open
+* Chaos Cultists lost by 5 points on open
-Intersession won by a point on ITD
+* Intersession won by a point on ITD
-Corsairs won by a point on open
+* Corsairs won by a point on open
- Kommandos lost by 6 on open
+* Kommandos lost by 6 on open

+Team:

 I took the same list in all the games but Kommandos: